• Skip to main content

 • Beat on low speed until fully combined.

-• (Add a 2 tbsp water, if the batter is too thick).
+• (Add a 2 tablespoon water, if the batter is too thick).

 How to Assemble Tamales: